-The pharmacy is accessible and advertises its services well.
+The pharmacy is accessible and advertises its services appropriately.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
+The pharmacy carries out its services safely and it links with other healthcare providers to ensure the health and well-being of people accessing them.
 It makes a record of this additional advice to demonstrate that it has been given.
 The pharmacy delivers medicines to people safely and keeps appropriate records of this.
 The pharmacy obtains its medicines from reputable suppliers.
-It stores them securely and regularly checks that they are still suitable for supply.
-The pharmacy deals with medicines returned by people appropriately.
+It stores them securely and takes steps to ensure that they are still suitable for supply.
+The pharmacy accepts unwanted medicines for disposal.
+And they are generally disposed of appropriately.

-The pharmacy had step-free access.
+The pharmacy had step-free access and an automatic door.
 The consultation room was wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
-Services provided by the pharmacy were advertised in the pharmacy and the RP was accredited to provide all promoted services.
+Services provided by the pharmacy were advertised in the pharmacy and the regular pharmacist was accredited to provide all promoted services.
+The locum RP was not able to provide some locally commissioned services, such as the minor ailments service.
+If these services were requested when the locum RP was on duty, she would refer to an alternative provider.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
-A pharmacy technician described how if a patient requested a service not offered by the pharmacy, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
 Details of local agencies and support networks were accessed online through the NHS website.